Joseph L. Mankiewicz: 1961–1963: Cleopatra

 On January 22, 1962, Elizabeth Taylor and Richard Burton filmed their first scene together.
-Their romantic chemistry was not lost on Mankiewicz who later told Wanger: "I have been sitting on a volcano all alone for too long, and I want to give you some facts you ought to know.
+Their romantic chemistry was not lost on Mankiewicz, who later told Wanger: "I have been sitting on a volcano all alone for too long, and I want to give you some facts you ought to know.
 Liz and Burton are not just playing Antony and Cleopatra."
 In February 1962, rumors of the extramarital affair were spreading, and by the spring, it became worldwide news.
 In June 1962, Skouras was forced out as studio president and replaced with Darryl Zanuck.
-In early October 1962, Mankiewicz screened his rough cut at Zanuck's residence in Paris.
+In October 1962, Mankiewicz screened his rough cut for Zanuck in Paris.
 Infuriated by Cleopatra's dominance over Marc Antony, Zanuck remarked, "If any woman behaved toward me the way Cleopatra treated Antony, I would cut her balls off."
-Mankiewicz and Zanuck had planned to discuss the cut the next day, but Zanuck cancelled the meeting.
+Mankiewicz and Zanuck had planned to discuss the rough cut the next day, but Zanuck cancelled the meeting.

 Less than two weeks later, Mankiewicz sent a letter to Zanuck requesting an "honest and unequivocal statement of where I stand in relation to Cleopatra."
-Zanuck wrote back stating his services were terminated, and in a memo addressed to the press, he believed Mankiewicz has "earned a well-deserved rest."
+Zanuck wrote back, stating his services were terminated, and in a memo addressed to the press, he believed Mankiewicz had "earned a well-deserved rest."
 In response to his public firing, Mankiewicz told Time magazine: "The actors are almost more upset than I am.
 They gave three goddam good performances and, badly cut, they'll be ruined."
 In December 1962, Zanuck rehired Mankiewicz to film reshoots in Almería, Spain and complete the final editing.
 Mankiewicz finished the reshoots on March 5, 1963.

-Cleopatra opened at the Rivoli Theatre to mixed reviews, with Bosley Crowther who exclaimed the film was "one of the great epic films of our day".
+Cleopatra opened at the Rivoli Theatre to mixed reviews, with Bosley Crowther saying it was "one of the great epic films of our day".
 On the contrary, Judith Crist of the New York Herald Tribune headlined her review calling the film a "monumental mouse."
-The film's premiere runtime of 243 minutes was reduced to over 3 hours for its first-run engagements.
+The film's premiere runtime of 243 minutes was reduced to over three hours for its first-run engagements.
 Regardless, Cleopatra became the highest-grossing film of 1963, generating $26 million in distributor rentals.
-However, the film held a negative cost of $44 million and did not break-even until Fox sold the television broadcasting rights to ABC in 1966.
-At the 37th Academy Awards, Cleopatra was nominated for nine Oscars and it won four.
+However, the film held a negative cost of $44 million and did not break even until Fox sold the television broadcasting rights to ABC in 1966.
+At the 37th Academy Awards, Cleopatra was nominated for nine Oscars and won four.
 The film's notorious production and mixed reception damaged Mankiewicz's professional reputation and self-esteem.